LarsEKrueger/pandoc-snowflake/readme.md

 ## Step 6: Four Page Summary

+Each level-3 header in this section is matched with the respective paragraph from step 4 and rendered as a table.

 ## Step 7: Character Details

 Again, provide one level-3 section per character and name them appropriately.